mtacker/snowflake-demo/02_github_actions_setup.md

 Note> [SF service account pwd] created in Step 6.
 If you used my database build script then the literal values above should work for you.
 Just swap out account and password details with your own.

-## Step 5: Remote repository setups
+## Step 5: Remote github repository setups
 - Create a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#fine-grained-personal-access-tokens)

 Your personal access token will be needed for the next two steps